-As anglers we tend not to think enough about choice of line.
+As anglers we tend not to think enough about choice of fishing line.

 But that $300 reel and fancy rod – and even the best lure – all amount to nothing if our line lets us down at the critical time resulting in a bust off.

-Using the best fluorocarbon line is increasingly popular among fishermen and women for two reasons – it is practically invisible in the water and it has good abrasion resistance.
+Using the fluorocarbon fishing line is increasingly popular among fishermen and women for two reasons – it is practically invisible in the water and it has good abrasion resistance.

 US-made Berkley are perhaps the best know brand in the US market and have a presence throughout other global markets.
 Berkley is a solid choice for bargain-conscious anglers and also tests well.
 But for us, we put our trust in Sunline – it’s just not worth it to save a few bucks (well, cents really) if it has the potential to cost you a fish that you put in a lot of time, effort and travel to catch.